Houseplant Supplemental Lighting

 Philodendron

-With the recent hard freeze, all of our houseplants are most likely currently inhabiting the indoors, whether in their final locations or like mine, scattered around the house and sunroom.
-Every year it seems my houseplants multiply to slowly fill up the free space that I once had (my husband would say I have an issue, I prefer to think of it as a hobby).
+With the recent hard freeze, all of our houseplants are most likely currently inhabiting the indoors, whether in their final locations or scattered around the house and sunroom like mine.
+Every year, it seems my houseplants multiply and fill up the free space that I once had (my husband would say I have an issue; I prefer to think of it as a hobby).
 Unfortunately, in my house, I am limited to just a few decent windows for my collection of plants.
 Lack of adequate light is the most common factor limiting the growth of plants in many areas of the home.
 Luckily, it is easy to use supplementary lighting for plants that do not receive adequate natural light.

 When adding supplemental light, the color of the light waves matters.
 Plants need specific wavelengths of light more than others.
 Leaves reflect and derive little energy from the yellow and green wavelengths of the visible spectrum.
 In contrast, the red and blue wavelengths of the light spectrum are the most important energy sources for plants.
-Plants growing outdoors, in greenhouses, or close to windows are exposed to a balance of wavelengths of light from the sun, including the blue and red light that plants need.
-There are several options to provide light for plants however, fluorescent and LED’s are the most common.
+Plants growing outdoors, in greenhouses, or close to windows are exposed to a balance of light from the sun, including the blue and red light plants need.
+There are several options to provide light for plants; however, fluorescent and LED lights are the most common.

 • Incandescent lightbulbs: While these may be used in lamps and light fixtures for general lighting, they are not a good option for plants because they lack the correct wavelengths and produce too much heat for plants.

-• Light-emitting diodes (LEDs) represent the newest source of supplemental light for plants.
+• Light-emitting diodes (LEDs) represent plants' newest source of supplemental light.
 They are very energy-efficient and very long-lived.
-Be sure to purchase LED fixtures or bulbs with both red and blue wavelengths as general LEDs usually do not.
+Be sure to purchase LED fixtures or bulbs with red and blue wavelengths, as general LEDs usually do not.
 They emit very little heat and require no ballasts or reflectors.
-With LED lights, you get what you pay for, cheaper lights have a shorter lifespan and may not provide the correct light lengths.
-LEDs come in a variety of shapes, styles, and sizes making the bulb option perfect for use in a variety of fixtures or you can use the LED fixtures themselves.
+With LED lights, you get what you pay for; cheaper lights have a shorter lifespan and may not provide the correct light lengths.
+LEDs come in various shapes, styles, and sizes, making the bulb option perfect for use in various fixtures, or you can use the LED fixtures themselves.

 MG Logo